Search functions in GoogleSQL

 Definitions

-• tokens: A TOKENLIST value that contains a list of substring tokens.
+• tokens: A TOKENLIST value that is a list of substring tokens.

 • substring_query: A STRING value that represents a substring query.